nrasteg1/nrasteg1.github.io/sensorIDW/index.md

 This project was completed using R and QGIS.

 ### Future steps:
-I will create IDW's using the median measurments from the same sensors.
+I will create IDW's using the median measurements from the same sensors.
 I will use Average Annual Daily Traffic data to create an interpolation of high-pollution areas to compare to the sensor IDW's.